Quick Answer

 - fences under 2 m in residential rear yards

-- market retaining walls under 1 m
+- retaining walls under 1 m

 More Resources